tmstanton/tmstanton.github.io/aboutme.md

 ---
 layout: about
-image: /assets/img/cute_me_new.png
+image: /assets/img/tms.png
 description: >
-  Postdoctoral Researcher at UMass Amherst.
-I research quiescent galaxies and their evolution across cosmic time.
+  Postdoctoral Research Associate at the University of Edinburgh.
+I research the nebular and chemical properties of star-forming galaxies across cosmic time.
 hide_description: true
 redirect_from:
   - /download/
 ---

-<h1 style="color:rgb(242,99,152)"> About Me \(o_o)/ </h1>
+<h1 style="color:rgb(5,135,67)"> About Me \(o_o)/ </h1>

-I am currently a postdoctoral research associate at the University of Massachusetts Amherst, working with Kate Whitaker & Francesco Valentino (at DAWN, Copenhagen) on the star-formation histories of massive quiescent galaxies at cosmic noon.
+I am currently a postdoctoral research associate at the Institute for Astronomy at the University of Edinburgh, working with Ross McLure on the chemical and nebular properties of star-forming galaxies in the high-redshift Universe, and the theoretical modelling of galaxy nebular properties with photoionization modelling codes.
-Prior to this position, I completed a PhD at the Institute for Astronomy, University of Edinburgh, under the supervision of Ross McLure.
+Prior to this position, I completed a PhD at the Institute for Astronomy, University of Edinburgh, under the supervision of Fergus Cullen as part of the ERC/UKRI funded project 'ICE'.
-I studied size-mass relations, star-formation histories and quenching mechanisms of quiescent galaxies at z ~ 1 using a range of data from the ESO Public Spectroscopic Survey VANDELS, and the JWST PRIMER program.

-<h2 style="color:rgb(242,99,152)"> Outreach </h2>
+<h2 style="color:rgb(5,135,67)"> Outreach </h2>

-I'm currently involved in some outreach events at UMass and within the surrounding areas.
-Astronomy on Tap happens every third Tuesday of the month from September until May.
-Watch this space for updates on events near you!
+I have been involved in some outreach events with the University of Edinburgh, and plan to provide public interest talks on extragalactic astronomy.

-<h2 style="color:rgb(242,99,152)"> Other Projects </h2>
+<h2 style="color:rgb(5,135,67)"> Other Projects </h2>

-I'm also involved in a few collaborations in the hopes that I can help to make the world a little bit better.
-See links below to find out and join if you're interested!
+I'm particularly interested in DEI initiatives around widening participation in Astronomy and Astrophysics.